-Can a grant budget that covers more than one academic year allow for salary increases even if I don't know what my salary will be?
+Can a multi-year grant cover my salary for subsequent years even if I don't know what my salary will be for those subsequent years?

 Proposal budgets that cover multiple years are required to budget for annual salary increases.
-The annual salary increase figure used by OSP is 5% per year.
+The general annual salary increase figure used by OSP is 3% per year.
 This increase is for budgeting purposes only.
 It does not guarantee this increase.